benhoyt/benhoyt.github.com/cv/index.md

 I’m a software engineer with fifteen years of experience developing web applications and embedded firmware, as well as providing technical management for small teams of software developers.

 I’m fluent in Go, Python, C, SQL, HTML, and English.
-I’ve also written a good amount of JavaScript, C++, Objective-C, and x86 assembly.
+I’ve also written a good amount of JavaScript, C++, and x86 assembly.
 I learn quickly, care about detail, and love computer science and mathematics.

 ## Skills: what I do...

 ### Software development

-* Develop websites that perform well and are easy to use.
-I’ve used various languages and databases, and I’m experienced with the scaling and caching required for large sites.
+* Develop web systems and services that perform well and are easy to use.
+I’ve used various languages and databases, and I’m experienced with microservices as well as the scaling and caching required for large sites.
 * Administer servers and automate complex code deployments on Linux and Windows.
 * Contribute to open source projects, for example Python ([more here](/projects/)).
 * Create native apps for iOS and Android devices.
 I’m familiar with all aspects of app development from design to code to app store submission.